Skip to content

 Butler Room

 The lower part of the Butler room’s walls is decorated with some handcraft woodwork.
-They paint the upper part with a red burgundy color, while they cover the ground with a light brown carpet.
+They painted the upper part with a red burgundy color, while they covered the ground with a light brown carpet.

-The room has two impressive wood doors on each side of a massive white marble chimney.
-On the opposite side, stand some arch windows.
-The windows’ wooden shade offers a unique view on the St Paul Hotel and the Wells Fargo Winter Skate.
+The room has two impressive wood doors on each side of a massive white marble fireplace.
+On the opposite side stand some arched windows.
+The windows’ wooden shade offers a unique view of the St. Paul Hotel and the Wells Fargo Winter Skate.
 All those elements create a low light environment.

-To enhance the room’s luminosity, a tremendous Art Nouveau chandelier was lightening the space with a yellow artificial light.
+To enhance the room’s luminosity, a tremendous Art Nouveau chandelier was lighting the space with a yellow artificial light.

-On one side of the room stand an imposing wood desk and its chairs, with which I tried to compose an image.
+On one side of the room stands an imposing wood desk and its chairs, with which I tried to compose an image.

 The Ramsey County Room